-What to serve with this eggplant curry
+What to serve with this Eggplant Curry recipe

-Roasted Eggplant Curry is delicious on it’s own or served with some rice or naan bread.
-You can also serve this curry recipe family style with other Indian dishes like Red Lentil Dal, Tofu Tikka Masala, Vegetable Korma and Turmeric rice.
+Roasted Eggplant Curry is delicious on its own or served with some rice or naan bread.
+You can also serve this curry recipe family-style with other Indian dishes like Red Lentil Dal, Tofu Tikka Masala, Vegetable Korma and Turmeric rice.